bitfireAT/webdav-push/webdav-push-draft.md

 WebDAV servers to send notifications about updated collections to subscribed clients over existing push transports.

+WebDAV-Push notifications are intended as an additional tool to notify clients about updates in near time so that clients can refresh their views, perform synchronization etc.

+A client must not rely on WebDAV-Push notifications, so it should also perform regular WebDAV access / synchronization like when WebDAV-Push notifications are not available.
+However if a client uses polling, it can significantly reduce the polling interval when WebDAV-Push notifications are available.

 Capitalized words like Application Server, Client etc. have a special meaning in the context of this document.